6 days/5 nights, with 5 days cycling

 Cycle up to Moraine Lake in the Valley of the Ten Peaks (considered by many to be even more beautiful than Lake Louise) and then opt for a ride along the Great Divide Road.
 No longer accessible to cars, this bike route will take you over the continental divide where you can check out the monument that marks this watershed divide on the summit of the Kicking Horse Pass.
 Continue your journey north to the splendid Num-Ti-Jah Lodge on the shores of Bow Lake and north to the Crossing Resort if on classic trip.

 Cycle along the splendid Icefields Parkway, soon cresting Bow Summit, the second highest point reached by a public highway in Canada.
 Take in the Peyto Lake viewpoint, or stop for a short hike into the Mistaya Canyon.
 Pedal past the braided streams of the North Saskatchewan River on your way to the Athabaska Glacier.
 Look out for moose grazing on the succulent water-plants in the Rampart Pond area.
 Relax beside the Weeping Wall of the Cirrus Mountain before you head up the challenging Big Bend and over the Sunwapta Pass.
-Coast down to the foot of the glacier at the Columbia Icefield, where you will spend the night.
+Coast down to the foot of the glacier at the Columbia Icefield, and the Glacier View Inn.
 If you arrive early enough, take the time to explore the glacier on one of the guided glacier walks or ‘Snocoach’ buggy tours.
 Continue to Sunwapta Falls Resort on Classic tour.